-MST 398 SPECIAL TOPICS IN MUSEUM STUDIES (1-3) [credit depends on topic] Prerequisites: A background of work in the discipline or prior consent of instructor.
+MST 398 SPECIAL TOPICS IN MUSEUM STUDIES (1-3) [credit depends on topic] Prerequisite: A background of work in the discipline.
 This course will focus on an aspect of the discipline not otherwise covered by the regularly offered courses.
 The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her matriculation.

-MST 399INTERNSHIP IN MUSEUM STUDIES (1-12)

-Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator, and supervising faculty prior to registration.
+MST 399 INTERNSHIP IN MUSEUM STUDIES (1-12) Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator, and supervising faculty prior to registration.
 This internship in a museum, gallery, historic site, or science center must be appropriately related to the student's major and career objectives.
-(See "internships").
+(See "internships".)

-MUSIC COURSES (MUSC)APPLIED MUSIC
+MUSIC COURSES (MUSC)

+APPLIED MUSIC